What to consider when buying your home insurance

-If you store large amounts of food in your fridge or freezer that you couldn't easily afford to replace, it's worth making sure you have freezer contents cover in place.
+If you store large amounts of food in your freezer that you couldn't easily afford to replace, check that you have freezer contents cover in place.
 Some insurers offer it as standard but others don’t.

-Lots of insurers will offer new-for-old cover, but not all of them.
-To benefit from it, ensure that your total contents limit reflects the cost of getting new items.
+Many insurers offer new-for-old cover, but they don’t all do so.
+To benefit from new-for-old cover, make sure your total contents limit reflects the cost of getting new items.

-If you work from home you'll also need to check that the business equipment cover is high enough.
-For things like this, new-for-old could be a really important feature.
+If you work from home, you'll also need to check that the business equipment cover is high enough.
+For things such as this, new-for-old cover could be an important feature.

-Without legal cover you'd be liable to pay them any compensation and possibly their court costs (as well as your own).
+Without legal cover, you could be on the hook to pay them any compensation and possibly their court costs (as well as your own).

-Also, if you frequently have guests staying or have your home listed on sites such as AirBnB, check that your policy covers you.
+Meanwhile, if you frequently have guests staying or your home is listed on sites such as Airbnb, check that your policy covers you.